CloudLabsAI-Azure/CAF-Secure-Methodology/001-Azure-security-center.md

     ![](images/defender6.png)

-   > **Note**: In your environment, these numbers may not be the same, since it varies in time
+   > **Note**: In your environment, these numbers may not be the same, since it varies in time.

 1. Notice the **total number of resources**, The total number of resources are the ones that are connected to the Microsoft Defender for Cloud and NOT the total           number of resources that you have in your subscriptions.